input-output-hk/cardano-ops/README.md

 `cURL` and execute it at the command line.
 It should also be possible to use this in a programming language such as Python.

+# DB Sync Best Practices
+The database used in Cardano DB Sync is a PostgreSQL database.
+Like all databases, it needs to be set up in the best way for the intended environment.
+For more information, see the [recommendation from the developers](https://docs.google.com/document/d/1dzINT5a-FSF4apgx8-VXSaqPTHMZmtJ1rPvY0MKS6Ak/edit?usp=sharing).